 I read.
 Incessantly, obsessively.
 I’ve turn the car around because I’ve left my book at home.
-I bring books to Target, on dates, to work, to friend’s homes, to parties.
-(I always bring a book to a party; it’s my shield against choking agoraphobia.)
+I bring books to Target, to work, to friend’s homes, to parties.
+(I always bring a book to a party; it’s my shield against agoraphobia.)

 All that to say this: I just read one of the most incredible books I’ve read in a long time, and I want to talk about it.
 (A recommendation isn’t a review, right?
 Or maybe it is, and I’m just contradictions and hypocrisy.)

 Wally Lamb’s She’s Come Undone was published in 1992, and I think my mom read it pretty quickly afterwards.
-I was born that year, so I think I can honestly say I have spent most of my life knowing that this was one of her favorite books.
-The summer before I left for college, she bought me a copy of She’s Come Undone at a thrift shop in Brooklyn Park, and told me that it’s a coming of age story about a fat girl, written in such a convincingly and authentically feminine voice that I won’t believe it was written by a man.
+I was born that year, so I have spent most of my life knowing that this was one of her favorite books.
+The summer before I left for college, she bought me a copy of She’s Come Undone at a thrift shop, and told me that it’s a coming of age story about a fat girl, written in such a convincingly and authentically feminine voice that I won’t believe it was written by a man.

 It took me five years, and four tries to finally read the book, and when I finally did, I loved it.
 (See what I mean about reading being highly subjective?
 I wasn’t in the right mood/frame of mind/attitude to read the book the other four times I tried, and thank God I didn’t read it then).